Doggystyle: Critical reception

 The album also received some negative criticism.
-Erlewine of AllMusic mentioned the album did not "surprise or offer anything that wasn't already on The Chronic".
+Erlewine mentioned the album did not "surprise or offer anything that wasn't already on The Chronic".
 Christopher John Farley noted Snoop Doggy Dogg had little examination over his emotions and feelings.
-David Browne spoke of "Aint No Fun", stating it was an example of how "musically artful, yet lyrically repellent, this album can be" and went on to say "It's easy to be impressed one moment and appalled the next".
+David Browne spoke of "Ain't No Fun", stating it was an example of how "musically artful, yet lyrically repellent, this album can be" and went on to say, "It's easy to be impressed one moment and appalled the next".
 Renowned rock critic Robert Christgau gave the album a "dud" rating, which signifies "a bad record whose details rarely merit further thought.
 At the upper level it may merely be overrated, disappointing, or dull.
 Down below it may be contemptible."
 Q's Danny Kelly observed: "Snoop Doggy Dogg's record is more or less a 19-track homage to/gleeful rip off of George Clinton's 'Atomic Dog' ...
 It's inclined to become a touch unimaginative; a tad, let's be honest, dull ...
 And the sleeve competes with The Waterboys' Dream Harder and Billy Joel's River of Dreams as the worst attached to a recent release."

 Despite the initial mixed criticism, critical perception of the album later improved, as Doggystyle has earned several accolades and rankings on critics' "best album" lists.
 A review of the album's reissue upped Q's rating from three to four stars out of five.
 "A modern classic," observed reviewer Tom Doyle.
-The Source magazine later gave the album a classic five-mic rating.
 In 2020, "Doggystyle" placed 340 in Rolling Stone's Top 500 Albums of All Time.
+The album was also placed at number 84 on Apple Music's 100 Best Albums list in 2024.

 Accolades

-The information regarding accolades attributed to Doggystyle is adapted from AcclaimedMusic.net.